bernardo1024/Sanwaf-UI/README.md

 # Sanwaf-UI
 ---------------------------

-Isn't it about time that HTML validation code is standardized, tested, and simple to implement so developers can focus on more important security issues?
+Sanwaf-UI provides a standardized, tested, and simple to implement svalidation framework so you dont have to write custom validation code again.

-Why are we writing custom validation code over and over again in 2021?

-Wouldn't it be better to use a standardized mechanism to do this for you without writing any code?

-Wouldn't it be even better if this standardized mechanism extends to the server level as well?

-**Sanwaf-ui & Sanwaf-server** aim to solve these issues:

-Sanwaf-server & Sanwaf-ui can be used independently or together

 when used together, they provide a code-free declarative validation system on both the client & server